sajeetharan/graphql/spec/Section 3 -- Type System.md

 ## Input Objects

 InputObjectTypeDefinition : Description? input Name Directives[Const]?
-InputFieldDefinitions?
+InputFieldsDefinition?

-InputFieldDefinitions : { InputValueDefinition+ }
+InputFieldsDefinition : { InputValueDefinition+ }

 Fields may accept arguments to configure their behavior.
 These inputs are often scalars or enums, but they sometimes need to represent more complex values.